pararaum/c64playground/compression/XipZ/README.md

  * $d0	bne, $d0 Flag used by CHRIN (input screen/keyboard); usable i/o	$d0xx
  * $e8	inx	$e8	screen line link table; ok if not using FFD2 etc.

+## qadz ##

+It seems that using xipz on a data compressed with qadz still shaves some bytes of.
+For now you have to adjust the jump address by hand!

 # Links #